DCC-EX/DCCEXProtocol/README.md

 To simplify the handling of Consists/Multiple Unit Trains the library is implemented to behave in a similar manner to the WiThrottle(TM) protocol, in that it *requires* that locos are attached to a 'throttle'.

 The protocol provides for the throttle app to specify the number of throttles required ```DCCEXProtocol(int maxThrottles=6, bool server=false);```

+For simple applications controlling a single loco, this adds a small amount of overhead, but the cons of this small overhead are far outweighed by the benefits of being able to manage multiple locos as consists without needing to program CVs every time you wish to assemble a consist (although speed matching is still obviously required).

 To acquire a loco on throttle 0 (zero) (the first throttle), you must specify a DDC address or a loco from the roster.